What is insurance policy

 An insurance policy is a contract between the insurer and the insured, known as the policyholder, determining insurance companies must pay when the insured incurred a claim in exchange for a premium.

 The insurer is obligated to pay for insured loss caused by perils covered under the insurance policy's wording.
 All Insurance contracts are designed to meet certain needs and unique to other types of contracts.
 The contracts are standard forms, have standard wording similar across various types of insurance policies.
 It is generally an integrated contract that includes all forms associated with the insured and insurer's agreement.
 Except for supplementary writing, such as letters sent after the final agreement, can make the insurance policy a non-integrated contract.
-Oral agreements are also subject to the parol evidence rule and may not be considered part of the policy if the contract appears to be whole.
+Oral agreements are also subject to the parole evidence rule and may not be considered part of the policy if the contract appears to be whole.
 Oral contracts pending the issuance of a written policy can occur.
 Insurance policies come in multiple forms, including home insurance and auto insurance.

 General features of Insurance Policies